wp-plugins/bmi-imc-calculator/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Replaced folder assets with includes
+* Added icons for Wordpress repository

 = 1.0 =
 * First release of the plugin.

 == Upgrade Notice ==

+= 1.0.1 =
+* Fixed folder structure for best results with Wordpress and added new images for the Wordpress repository

 = 1.0 =
-Initial development of the plugin
+* Initial development of the plugin